MF 241 : A primer on paperback dimensions and cover art

-For Making Fake Star Trek, we used Canva, a fantastic online graphic design platform with a ton of free options and templates.
-I worked with Andy on the concept, downloaded the 6″ x 9″ template from KDP and uploaded it to Canva.
+Canva is a fantastic online graphic design platform with a ton of free options and templates.
+I downloaded the 6″ x 9″ template from KDP and uploaded it to Canva.
 You can do this as well though you will have to wait until you finish your book to get the page count for an accurate spine.
 From there, it was a matter of adding the right graphics, fonts, and pictures to bring the cover to life.

 I’ll cover design specs in greater detail in future episodes but for now, start thinking about whether you want to release a paperback version of your book and start thinking about your cover design.

 [NOTE: the books mentioned in this episode and in the book writing series are out of print.
 I am leaving these episodes mostly as is and strictly for informational and instructional purposes only.
 I have retracted my story from the book discussed in this episode and its sequel with full reservation of my copyright.
 For more, check out episode 388.]

 One Lucky Bastard: Tales from Tinseltown by Roger Moore (**): This is a retrospective by actor Roger Moore, famous for playing James Bond and The Saint, on his long tenure as an actor.
 He details encounters, anecdotes, and stories of the many personalities he’s met throughout his career, including larger than life characters and many quirky ones in between.
 I enjoyed Moore’s witty writing style and self-deprecating sense of humor but would have liked a little more depth and detail to his story.
 The book reads like a light breezy conversation.